 We sampled Moonee and Emerald beaches to the north and Sawtell to the south, but I’m sure all Coffs Harbour beaches are of a high standard.
 The boardwalk at Urunga, further south from Sawtell is an amazing spectacle in itself and the dunes, pristine.
 The Urunga boardwalk is covered in this separate photographic post.

-The beaches in and around Coffs Harbour are impressive and it’s easy to see why Coffs is a major player in the New South Wales holiday scene.
+The beaches in and around Coffs Harbour are impressive and it’s easy to see why Coffs Harbour Australia, is a major player in the New South Wales holiday scene.
+Don’t worry that the beaches will be crowded though – far from it.
+Read on to find my favourite Coffs Harbour beach escape.

 Famous for the huge fig trees that shade the boutiques and outdoor cafes of the First Ave shopping district, Sawtell was peaceful on Saturday afternoon.
 Even so, there were several cafes open, and many more promising happy hours from 4pm.
 We did venture to the Surf Club and beach, but the weather was too wild and windy to be inviting.
 Don’t you just hate that!